 Direct PLUS Loans do have an origination fee associated with them that may differ each year, depending on when your loan is disbursed; it is a percentage of your actual loan amount deducted from your actual disbursement.
-For loans disbursed between October 1, 2015 and September 30, 2016, Direct PLUS Loans have a fee of 4.272 percent added on.
+For loans disbursed between October 1, 2016 and September 30, 2017, Direct PLUS Loans have a fee of 4.276% included.
 Interest rates also change annually; however, once you agree to the terms, the rates are fixed for the life of your loan.
-The current interest rate for a Direct PLUS Loan disbursed between July 1, 2016 and June 30, 2017 is 6.31 percent.
+The current interest rate for a Direct PLUS Loan disbursed between July 1, 2016 and June 30, 2017 is 6.31%.
 Direct PLUS Loans accrue interest from the time they are disbursed until they are paid off.

 Applying for a Direct PLUS Loan

 In order to apply for federal financial aid, you must first fill out the Free Application for Federal Student Aid, or FAFSA.
 This can be done online with only your name, date of birth, Social Security Number, school information, and current tax and income records.
 You will need to create a FSA ID, which will act as your electronic signature and give you access to your personal federal financial aid information.
 You have to fill out a FAFSA every year to remain eligible for federal financial aid.